I came across a blog the other day on why this entrepreneur started a conference and came across this advice from him:

 3 years back, I built an email newsletter with my personal connections – as a way to stay in touch.

-Today, over 300+ subscribers happily get that newsletter and send me nice messages:
+Today, over 300+ subscribers happily get that newsletter, send me nice messages and offer high paying consulting contracts:

 Writing is definitely the most scalable remote networking medium.